-Did you know there is a Barcelona Miró on the Ramblas?
-The famous painter Joan Miró actually created part of the Ramblas?
-Yes, you read that correctly!
-Many thousands of people walk right over a Miró on the Barcelona Ramblas every day and they don't even know it!
+Did you know there is a Miró on La Rambla?
+The famous painter Joan Miró actually created part of the Ramblas.
+Many thousands of people walk right over the Miró circle on the Ramblas every day and don't even know it.

 |La Boqueria Food Market|

 I would be reluctant to dine in a restaurant along the Ramblas simply because there are better places to enjoy a night out.
-But for a tourists' first visit sitting on the Ramblas with a jarro of sangria is an absolute must!
+But for a tourists' first visit sitting on the Ramblas with a jug of sangria is an absolute must.

 If you are looking for some speciality items, practically anything, from an electricity adapter, special camera batteries, clothing, or even stationary items difficult to find in a regular shop you will probably find in El Corte Inglés.

 El Corte Inglés can be found in the Plaça de Catalunya square which is at the Northern most tip of the Ramblas.
 El Corte Inglés is a huge department-store with seven floors of shopping categorised by different genres.
 If you can't find what you're looking for there, you can't find anywhere!